Helsingfors Skeppsdocka: Background

 The Helsinki seafaring started to develop after the centre was moved to its current location in 1640.
 In 1670 a dockyard was established in South Harbour to serve the recently founded Sveaborg Fortress.
 Until the early 19th century, Finnish merchant ships were built by number of small yards, Ostrobothnia being the predominant shipbuilding area.
 By time Turku took over the role as the leading Finnish shipbuilding centre.

 While Helsinki had become capital of Finland in 1812, its significance as seafaring and shipbuilding centre remained low, until railway lines to Hämeenlinna and Saint Petersburg were built.

 Foundation

 Industrialist Adolf Törngren left an application for starting a shipyard and engineering works in Helsinki magistrate on 2 August 1864.
-At the same time he applied for the premises an area in Hietalahti which consisted 12,200 m^{2} land and 9,500 m^{2} water.
+At the same time he applied for the premises an area in Hietalahti which consisted of 12,200 m^{2} land and 9,500 m^{2} water.
 After an assent of the city elders, the magistrate decided on 14 September to lease the area to Törngren for a 500 silver marks' annual sum.
 The application was subsequently assented by the Uusimaa Province governor and Senate Manufacturing Board, after which the Finnish Senate Finance Committee granted the permission on 4 March 1865.